Tiger's Eye - Dry

 Description

-Stoneware glaze for dipping.
-Fires between 1200 °C and 1300 °C (cone 5 to 10).
-Can be sprayed and used for oxidation, reduction, among others.
-Since clays can vary and have different properties, we recommend testing the glaze on a small piece of the clay you intend to use.
-The bag contains powder to be mixed with water according to the instructions.
-Non-toxic.
+Dipping glaze for stoneware.
+Fires between 1210 °C and 1280 °C (cone 5 to 10).
+Can be sprayed and used for oxidation, reduction, etc. Since clays can vary and have different properties, we recommend testing the glaze on a small piece of the clay you want to use.
+Different results at different temperatures.
+The bag contains powder that should be mixed with water according to the instructions.
+The bag contains 4,5 kg of powder and yields approximately 4,5 liters of finished glaze.

 Video